mdarsal23/mdarsal.github.io/README.md

 11. [Parasite](https://www.imdb.com/title/tt6751668/) (Director knew how to keep audience engaged)
 12. [Whiplash](https://www.imdb.com/title/tt2582802/) (The desperation you need to be great at something)
 13. [Kapoor and Sons](https://www.imdb.com/title/tt4900716/) (Everything about this movie is good)
+14. Mulholland Drive (mindfuck)
+### Crime Thrillers(probably my fav)
+1. The Batman
+1. Se7en
+2. The Invisible Guest
+3. The Departed
+4. Heat
+5. Girl with the Dragon Tattoo
+6. Zodiac
+7. John Wick (all four)
+8. Catch me if you can
+9. The Invisble Man
+10. Mission Impossible (all parts)
+11. The Courier
+12.
+### Movies which messed with flow of time
+1. Edge of Tomorrow
+2. The Tomorrow War
+3. Happy Death Day
+4. Looper
+5. Source Code
+6. Harry Potter and the Prisoner of Azkaban
+7. Avenger's Endgame
+8. Predestination
+9. Arrival (don't worry you wont remember this detail while watching it)
+10. Xmen: Days of Future Past
+11. Doctor Strange
+12. Midnight in Paris (never thought I'd see a time travel romantic film and love it)

+###Horror☠️
+1. Satan's Slave 2 Communion (I'm never touching another indonesian horror ever again)
+2. The Exorcist
+3. Conjuring
+4. Annabelle
+5. Curse of LaLorona
+6. Insidious
+7. Evil Dead
+8. Relic
+9. Incantation
+10. Prometheus (this is one disgusting film)
+11. Quiet Place
+12. Don't breathe (both parts)
+13. Unfriended: Dark web
 ###Trash (acc to me) (mixed genre)
 1. Uncut gems
 2. Before Sunrise